Texas House Speaker Flatly Denies Unsubstantiated Bribery Accusation

 The Texas Speaker of the House flatly denied an unsubstantiated allegation of bribery made by a political blogger last week.
 The accuser quickly responded and doubled down on his allegations of misconduct by the speaker and the chairman of the House Republican Caucus but offered no proof.

-Texas Speaker of the House Dennis Bonnen (R-Angleton) issued a statement from his office on Monday afternoon in which he flatly denied claims made by Michael Quinn Sullivan (MQS) in a blog post published on Texas Scorecard.
+Texas Speaker of the House Dennis Bonnen (R-Angleton) issued a statement from his office on Monday afternoon flatly denying claims made by Michael Quinn Sullivan (MQS) in a blog post published on Texas Scorecard.

 “Let me be clear.”
 Speaker Bonnen said in the statement.
 “At no point in our conversation was Sullivan provided with a list of target Members.”